 Since then we’ve been listening to feedback and working closely with early access customers to refine the ideas in that post.
 Today, we’re excited to announce the output of that work: the general availability of Smallstep SSH Professional Edition:

-- Single sign-on SSH as a service for $3/host/mo.
+- Single sign-on SSH as a service for $3/host/month + Team account level or higher.
 We run a certificate authority for you with KMS-backed private keys.
 No contracts, no minimums, no fuss.

 - One-line configuration, then use